 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

 Explore the park in a new and challenging way.
 Experienced Geocachers have requested permission to hide caches containing trinkets, treasures, or information in various places around the park.
 Please check the Geocaching website for the most current and up-to-date information and clues to locate these caches.

-Mike Roess has multiple hiking and nature trails.
-The Ridge Trail (1.1 miles) meanders along the upper ridge of the ravine between the stairway and the mill site.
-From the view along the ridge, hikers can see the contrasts between the sandhill and the ravine natural communities.
+Gold Head has multiple hiking and nature trails.
+The Ridge Trail (1.1 miles) meanders along the upper ridge of the Ravine between the stairway and the Mill Site.
+From the ridge, hikers can see the contrasts between the Sandhill and the Ravine natural communities.

-- A nature trail (0.1 miles) leads from the roadside to Sheelar Lake, one of the oldest lakes in Florida.
+- A nature trail (0.1 miles) leads from the roadside to Sheeler Lake, one of the oldest lakes in Florida.